Fahim0729/PowerBi_-Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/README.md

 ## 🔧 Data Preprocessing

 This section outlines the data cleaning and transformation steps applied to prepare the raw survey data for analysis.
-The primary tools used were Power Query (or a similar data transformation tool) to ensure accuracy and consistency.

 ### 1. Salary Range Processing and Average Salary Calculation